-Select the folder Security Setup from the Main Menu and then 8 options within this folder will be displayed
+Select the folder Security Setup from the Main Menu and then 10 options within this folder will be displayed.

 - 1. DHCP Snooping: To set up DHCP Snooping and DHCP server trust ports, enable or disable DHCP Option 82 (for DHCPv4) and Option 37 (for DHCPv6) relay agent global setting, show each port's configuration, set up suboptions such as circuit-ID and remote-ID, and view the DHCP learning table, etc. - 2.
 IP Source Guard Setup: To set up each client port for DHCP Snooping. - 3.
 Port Isolation: Set up port's communication availability that they can only communicate with a given "uplink". - 4.
-Static IPv4/IPv6 Table Setup: To create static IPv4/IPv6 table for DHCP snooping setting.
+Static IPv4/IPv6 Table Setup: To create static IPv4/IPv6 table for DHCP snooping setting. - 5.
+Storm Control: To prevent the Managed Switch from unicast, broadcast, and multicast storm. - 6.
+MAC Limiters: Set up MAC Address limit and view the MAC Limit status of each port.

-- 5. Storm Control: To prevent the Managed Switch from unicast, broadcast, and multicast storm. - 6.
-MAC Limiters: Set up MAC Address limit and view the MAC Limit status of each port. - 7.
-Loop Detection: Enable or disable Loop Detection function, set up Loop Detection configuration and view the Loop Detection status of each port. - 8.
-L2 Control Protocol Filter Setup: Enable or disable L2 Control Protocol.
+- 7. Port Linkup Delay: Set up the delay time for activating the delay port(s). - 8.
+Port Link Flap: Set up the maximum times of a port's port link flap (linkdown or linkup) for sending the alarm message out via SNMP trap and syslog. - 9.
+Loop Detection: Enable or disable Loop Detection function, set up Loop Detection configuration and view the Loop Detection status of each port. - 10.L2 Control Protocol Filter Setup: Enable or disable L2 Control Protocol.